collectionspace/services/README.txt

-This change should only appear in the trunk.
+This change should was modified on the v0.5 branch.
+Revision was r1594.